Content is Tyrant: Is it Publish or Perish for Everybody Now?

 In case you don’t have a blog and do not advise people publicly what SEO techniques to choose there is no peer review and these “SEO experts” are not accountable.

-You can “wow” some poor souls with big wallets probably but you don’t deserve respect in the industry as long as you keep hiding your actual skills.
+You can “wow” some poor souls with big wallets probably but you don’t deserve respect in the SEO industry as long as you keep hiding your actual skills.
 This is also the case with other areas of expertise.
 Claiming to be an expert yourself is always a bit awkward.